Swendsen-Wang Algorithm on the Mean-Field Potts Model: Proof Approach

 where $x=0$ for $z\leq 1/B$ and for $z> 1/B$, $x\in (0,1]$ is the (unique) solution of

 The function $F$ captures the size of the largest color class when there is a single heavy color where heavy means that the color class is supercritical in the percolation step of the Swendsen-Wang process.
 Hence after the percolation step this heavy color will have a giant component and the other color classes will all be broken into small components.
 So say initially the one heavy color has size $zn$ for $1/B<z<1$ and let's consider its size after one step of the Swendsen-Wang dynamics.
 After the percolation step, this heavy color will have a giant component of size roughly $xzn$ (where $x$ is as in \eqref{dexa}) and all other components will be of size $O(\log{n})$.
-Then a $1/q$ fraction of the small components will be recolored the same as the giant component, and hence the size of the largest color class will be (roughly) $nF(z)$ after this one step of the Swendsen-Wang dynamics.
+Then, a $1/q$ fraction of the small components will be recolored the same as the giant component, and hence the size of the largest color class will be (roughly) $nF(z)$ after this one step of the Swendsen-Wang dynamics.

 Our next goal is to tie together the functions $F$ and $\Psi_1$ so that we can relate the behavior of the Swendsen-Wang dynamics with the underlying phase transitions of the model.
 We first need some terminology.
 A critical point $a$ of a function $f:{\mathbb R}\rightarrow{\mathbb R}$ is a {\em hessian maximum} if the second derivative of $f$ at $a$ is negative (this is a sufficient condition for $a$ to be a local maximum).
+For an integer $n\geq 1$, we will denote by $f^{(n)}$ the $n$-th iterate of the function $f$.
+A fixpoint $a$ of $f$ is {\em attractive} if there exists $\delta>0$ such that for all $x\in(a-\delta,a+\delta)$ it holds that $f^{(n)}(x)\rightarrow a$; it is {\em repulsive} otherwise.
+The fixpoint $a$ is {\em jacobian attractive} if $|F'(a)|<1$; this is a sufficient condition for $a$ to be attractive.
+The fixpoint $a$ is {\em jacobian repulsive} if $|F'(a)|>1$; this is a sufficient condition for $a$ to be repulsive.

-A fixpoint $a$ of a function $F:{\mathbb R}\rightarrow{\mathbb R}$ is a {\em jacobian attractive fixpoint} if $|F'(a)|<1$ (this is a sufficient condition for $a$ to be an attractive fixpoint). \begin{lemma} The hessian maxima of $\Psi_1$ correspond to jacobian attractive fixpoints of $F$. \end{lemma} Note, the critical points of $\Psi_1$ correspond to fixpoints of $F$, the only exception is when $B>\Bh$ and the ``uniform" point $a=1/q$ ($\Psi_1$ has a saddle point at $1/q$, but $F$ does not have a fixpoint at $1/q$ since $1/q>1/B$).
-Lemma \ref{conn} is proved in Section~\ref{sec:connection}.
+Our first lemma connects the local maxima of $\Psi_1$ with the attractive fixpoints of $F$ (we restrict our attention to the interval $[1/q,1]$ since the function $F$ will be considered only in this interval). \begin{lemma} In the interval $[1/q,1]$, the hessian maxima of $\Psi_1$ correspond to jacobian attractive fixpoints of $F$. \end{lemma} Lemma~\ref{conn} is proved in Section~\ref{sec:connection}.
+A relevant fact we should remark here and we will prove later is that, in the half-open interval $(1/q,1]$, the critical points of $\Psi_1$ correspond to fixpoints of $F$ (see Lemma~\ref{lem:halfopen}); this actually holds for the left endpoint $1/q$ as well but only when $B\leq \Bh$ (for $B>\Bh$, $1/q$ is a critical point of $\Psi_1$ but not a fixpoint of $F$, see Lemma~\ref{lem:jacobianuniform}).